A Theoretical Analysis of Test-Driven Code Generation: Environment feedback during generation

-\section{Environment Feedback during Generation}
+\section{Environment feedback during generation}

-Having demonstrated the utility of the environment for post-generation selection, we now turn to feedback \textit{during} generation.
-Recall from Figure~\ref{fig:probabilistic_model} that both the executable specification (test suite) and the implementation depend causally on the latent abstract algorithm $a \in \mathcal A$ and the execution environment $e \in \mathcal E$.
+Having established a unifying framework for environment-based post-generation selection, we now turn to environment feedback \textit{during} generation.
+Recall from Figure~\ref{fig:probabilistic_model} that the executable specification (test suite) and the algorithm implementation depend causally on the latent abstract algorithm $a \in \mathcal A$ and the execution environment $e \in \mathcal E$.
 Whereas the abstract algorithm remains unobservable beyond the task description $d \in \mathcal V^*$, the environment can be probed to retrieve properties like \textit{syntax rules} and \textit{library behaviors} via execution results $R(c, t\,\vert\, e) \in [0,1]$ or descriptive reports $U(c, t\,\vert\, e) \in \mathcal V^*$.

-\subsection{Backprompting Approximates Thompson Sampling}
+\subsection{Backprompting approximates Thompson sampling}

 To permit theoretical analysis of backprompting, we model the iterative refinement loop as a sequential bandit problem where the LLM acts as an in-context conditioned policy.
-We define an action $x := (c, t)$ as a pair consisting of an implementation and a test suite.
+We define an action $x := (c, t) \in \mathcal V^{\text{max output length}}$ as a pair consisting of an implementation and a test suite.
 Thompson sampling then selects an action $x$ according to the probability that it is the optimal solution $x^*$ given the task $d$ and observation history $\mathcal{H}_n$, i.e., its policy is $\pi(x\,\vert\,\mathcal{H}_n, d) := \mathbb P[x= x^* \,\vert\, \mathcal{H}_n, d]$.

-We argue that autoregressive generation, when conditioned on environment feedback, can approximate this policy.
-Pre-training data naturally contains description-attempt-solution triplets $(d, \mathcal{H}, x^*)$---for example, software repositories where commit histories document failed attempts prior to a verified solution.
+We argue that LLMs naturally learn to approximate this policy.
+Pre-training data for code often contains description-attempt-solution triplets $(d, \mathcal{H}, x^*)$---for example, software repositories where commit histories document failed attempts followed by a verified solution.
 Following \citeauthor{de2025simplifying} \citeyearpar{de2025simplifying}, training a sequence model on such trajectories with a cross-entropy loss forces the model to minimize the Kullback-Leibler divergence to the true conditional distribution of the optimum: